Editor’s Note: This blog post was written by Sheila Miller of Yogapedia who goes into detail about the benefits of yoga and travel.

 A retreat enables you to gather a store of resources to call upon when you return to daily life and to meet yourself very intimately.
 I did my first week-long, silent meditation retreat 20 years ago, and I still learn lessons from it to this day.

-Yoga and travel can really influence us to stop bad habits in 2021
+Yoga and travel can really influence us to stop bad habits

 One of Patanjali’s sutras on yoga that I have found especially helpful to work with while traveling is this one, Heyam duhkham anaagatam (Yoga Sutra II.16), which may be translated as “future suffering can be avoided.”
 This means that if it hasn’t happened yet, then we still have room to intervene.